wp home > college writing 112 > essay assignments

 Unit 4: TBA continues to work toward the course learning objectives but differs from section to section; stay tuned for your Unit 4 assignment.

-Unit 5: Writer’s statement is a self-reflection essay where you’ll analyze who you are as a writer and how your writing has developed in this course.
+Unit 5: Writer’s statement is an essay where you’ll analyze who you are as a writer and how your writing has developed in this course.

 For more information on College Writing, see the standard syllabus.